yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 2. Create a enterovirus genome database with ncbi makeblastdb.

-3. Use the builded BLAST database with VarVAMP to check amplicon primer candidates against.
+3. Use the builded BLAST database with varVAMP to check amplicon primer candidates against.

 > <hands-on-title>Get the whole genome sequences of enterovirus</hands-on-title>
 > 1. Get the genome sequence fasta files from